-Today, ischemic heart disease (IHD) is considered a public health problem and the main cause of morbidity and mortality worldwide .
-In this regard, acute STsegment elevation myocardial infarction (STEMI) is the most common and important component of coronary artery diseases (CAD) .
-Reperfusion therapy with percutaneous coronary intervention (PCI) is the best treatment for STEMI patients ;although establishing coronary blood flow can also induce a secondary injury known as myocardial ischemia-reperfusion injury (IRI) .
-In fact, IRI is one of the main causes of decreased
+Today, ischemic heart disease (IHD) is considered a public health problem and the main cause of morbidity and mortality worldwide ^{1, 2}.
+In this regard, acute ST- segment elevation myocardial infarction (STEMI) is the most common and important component of coronary artery diseases (CAD) 3.
+Reperfusion therapy with percutaneous coronary intervention (PCI) is the best treatment for STEMI patients4 ;although http://arya.mui.ac.ir